nunomaduro/phpinsights/docs/get-started.md

 ## Avoid Composer conflicts

-If you have trouble while requiring `phpinsights` with composer, try install it with [bamarni/composer-bin-plugin](https://github.com/bamarni/composer-bin-plugin) to isolate it from others dependencies:
+If you have trouble while requiring `phpinsights` with composer, try installing it with [bamarni/composer-bin-plugin](https://github.com/bamarni/composer-bin-plugin) to isolate it from others dependencies:

 ```bash
 composer require --dev bamarni/composer-bin-plugin